 History

-The construction of the castle began around 1240 Welsh lord Maredudd ap Rhys, right after the Emlyn cantref was divided on the Cych River between him and Walter Marshall.
-The stronghold was originally a timber and earth building, but soon it was rebuilt into a stone one, as one of the few that were built by the Welsh.
-The purpose of building the castle was rather the desire to have an administrative, not a defensive center, as Maredudd ‘s main residence was in Dryslwyn Castle.
-The Newcastle was recorded for the first time in documents in 1257, when King Henry III approved Maredudd’s agreement with Marshall.
+Building of the castle began around 1240 by the Welsh lord Maredudd ap Rhys, immediately after the Emlyn cantref on the River Cych was divided between himself and Walter Marshall, the 5th Earl of Pembroke.
+Initially it was a timber and earth structure, but was soon rebuilt into stone one, as one of the few castles built by the Welsh at the time.
+It’s purpose was to serve as an administrative center rather than a defensive base, as Maredudd’s main residence was located at Dryslwyn Castle.
+Newcastle Emlyn was first recorded in documents in 1257, when King Henry III approved Maredudd’s agreement with Walter Marshall.
+Emlyn castle was called “new” to distinguish it from the older castle at Cilgerran or Cenarth.

-In 1271 Emlyn became the property of Maredudd‘s son, Rhys ap Maredudd, who avoided involving in the First Welsh War of Independence, thanks to which he was awarded by king Edward I. Apparently the award did not meet Rhys’ expectations because he rebelled in 1287 and lost Newcastle Emlyn to Roger Mortimer, Earl of March.
-Rhys’s army recaptured the castle, but at the beginning of 1288 it was besieged and captured by Robert Tiptoft.
-Apparently, siege machines pulled by as many as 60 oxen were used during these fights.
-Rhys ap Maredudd escaped but was later captured and executed in 1291.
-His estate, including Emlyn, was confiscated by the Crown, and all power by the native Welsh rulers in the Deheubarth region was lost.
+In 1271, Emlyn passed to Maredudd’s son, Rhys ap Maredudd, who avoided involvement in the First Welsh War of Independence and was rewarded by King Edward I. Apparently, the reward did not live up to Rhys’s expectations, as he rebelled in 1287 and lost Newcastle Emlyn to Roger Mortimer, Earl of March.
+Rhys’s forces retook the castle, but in early 1288 it was besieged and captured by Robert Tiptoft.
+Siege engines drawn by as many as 60 oxen were reportedly used during these battle.
+Rhys ap Maredudd escaped but was captured and executed in 1291.
+His estates, including Emlyn, were confiscated by the Crown, and any native Welsh authority in the Deheubarth region was lost.

-At the end of the 15th century, the Tudor dynasty of Welsh origin, calmed down the tense relations between the two nations and at the same time the loss of the military significance of the Welsh castles.
-Newcastle Emlyn was acquired in the early sixteenth century by the magnate Sir Rhys ap Thomas, who transformed the castle into a dwelling residence, among others piercing large, rectangular windows.
+At the end of the 15th century, the rise of the Tudors, a dynasty of Welsh origin, brought about a pacification of the tense relations between the two nations, while simultaneously leading to the loss of military significance for most Welsh castles.
+The decaying Newcastle Emlyn was acquired in the early 16th century by the nobleman Sir Rhys ap Thomas, who transformed the castle into one of his residences, including piercing the old buildings with large, rectangular windows.
+A 1532 survey recorded a hall with a chapel on the first floor, an adjacent kitchen above the pantry, and a south tower with a commanding view.

-During the English Civil War, the castle was originally a Royalist stronghold and an early modern bastion for artillery was erected in front of the gate, to raise its defenses.
-Nevertheless, the castle changed hands several times.
-In 1644, it was captured by the forces of Parliament, and then quickly recaptured by royalists led by Sir Charles Gerard.
-The parliamentarians besieged it again in 1645, but unsuccessfully.
-Only when all of Wales was under the rule of the Parliament, Newcastle Emlyn was also seized, and then unfortunately razed to the ground to prevent its further military use.
+During the English Civil War, the castle was originally a Royalist stronghold, so to enhance its defenses, an early modern artillery bastion was built in front of the gatehouse.
+Despite this, the castle changed hands several times.
+In 1644, it was captured by Parliamentary forces and then quickly recaptured by Royalists under Sir Charles Gerard.
+The Parliamentarians besieged it again in 1645, but to no avail.
+Only when all of Wales was under Parliamentary control was Newcastle Emlyn also captured and razed to the ground to prevent further military use.

 Architecture